wp-plugins/machform-shortcode/readme.txt

 Don't forget to leave a review or a rating, and also connect with us on social media!
 Thank you for your support.

+**IMPORTANT NOTE: Machforms is a 3rd party application sold by AppNitro.
+Installing this plugin allows you to use a shortcode anywhere on your site to embed a form that is created in Machforms.
+This plugin does not provide a form builder interface.**

 == Installation ==